tulios/kafkajs/README.md

 })
 ```

-Your `protocol` method will probably look like the example but it's not implemented by default because extra data can be included as `userData`, take a look at the `MemberMetadata#encode` for more information.
+Your `protocol` method will probably look like the example, but it's not implemented by default because extra data can be included as `userData`.
+Take a look at the `MemberMetadata#encode` for more information.

-Once your assigner is done add it to the list of assigners, it's important to keep the default assigner there to allow the old consumers to have a common ground with the new consumers when deploying.
+Once your assigner is done, add it to the list of assigners.
+It's important to keep the default assigner there to allow the old consumers to have a common ground with the new consumers when deploying.

 ```javascript
 const { PartitionAssigners: { roundRobin } } = require('kafkajs')